RDCH106/Keyboard2Xinput/README.md

 ### Mappings
 You can find some reference mappings for IPAC2 & IPAC4 in [samples/mappings](samples/mappings)
 ### AutoHotKey scripts
+### Non-steam game
+See script [samples/AHKscripts/pacmanMuseum.ahk](samples/AHKscripts/pacmanMuseum.ahk).
+This script is tailored for Pac-Man Museum, but can easily be adapted to other games.

 #### Steam
 See script [samples/AHKscripts/steamXinput.ahk](samples/AHKscripts/steamXinput.ahk).